Skip to Content

 So, when this article refers to an ability being a Double, a Triple or a Quad, it refers to this system.
 It might sound a bit confusing, but takes no time to get used to when you start playing

-What changed in the new edition for the Flesh-Eater Courts Warband?
+What changed with the range update for the Flesh-Eater Courts Warband?

 Background and Lore of the Flesh-Eater Courts Warband